17 Apr Why Stomach Acid Is Good For You?

 “Kelly, describe what else you feel right after you eat,” I said, hating to intrude but wanting to help.

 “Sure.
 Typically, directly after I eat I have belching, bloating, gas, acid reflux, and sometimes cramping.
 I don’t always have a daily bowel movement, and I almost always strain to eliminate.
 It’s darn right uncomfortable.
 I am constantly taking antacids,” she confessed.

 We chatted a bit more, and I concluded that the issue might be a lack of stomach acid.

 When your stomach pH rises (making a more alkaline environment in the abdomen), digestion and nutrient absorption is thrown completely out of whack.
 Your diet may consist of the most well-balanced food yet, if your stomach acidity is too alkaline, you may truly remain undernourished.

 Between meals, your stomach acid should be somewhere in the range of pH1.5 and pH3.5.
-Proper stomach acidity is necessary for the esophagus to stay shut once the food has passed into your stomach.
-When food enters your stomach, acidity should increase.
+Proper stomach acidity is necessary for the sphincter between the stomach and esophagus to stay solidly shut.
+When food enters your stomach acidity should increase.
 Next, your stomach does a two-step dance with gastrin.
 This hormone controls the release of HCL increasing acidity and begins muscle contractions which eventually propels pulverized food into your duodenum (small intestine).